jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 zurich hack presentation,
 yes that proof looked impressive, but no, this isn't something you want.

-If you're not doing this already, please take note of this idea of looking for elegance.
-Just taking an additional 10 minutes to think about your design, after implementing it, will drastically improve your software.
+A simple proof is more powerful

 ## Proves and programs

-So on zurich hack I meditated on the role of proves in software and how dependent types play into this.
+So on zurich hack I pondered on the role of proves in software and how dependent types play into this.
 This is about program correctness:
 Is the design I dreamed up correct?